cpouchon/ORTHOSKIM/README.md

 OrthoSkim provides a mode to create gene database for the mitochondria, chloroplastic and nucrdna regions with `-m database` mode along with `-t mitochondrion, chloroplast, nucrdna` targets.
 To do this, genomic annotations of these compartments has to be collected across taxa in a single file for each regions and set into the config file.

 OrthoSkim will then extract all notified CDS, rRNA and tRNA genes and align them into given seeds thanks to *exonerate* to keep a standard gene name.
 Output files (l.
-38-39, 44-46 and 48) are created containing a bank of genes, all well identified.
+36-37, 42-44 and 46) are created containing a bank of genes, all well identified.
 Only genes given for the seeds will be included.

 > **NOTE**: Users have to collect all three genomes and corresponding seeds to run OrthoSkim (or two for non plant model).
-If users want to capture nucleus, busco or uce markers, this step is skipped.
+If users want to capture nucleus or buscomarkers, this step is skipped.
 In such case, users have to collected genes of reference for these markers into the *config_orthoskim.txt* file by following instructions for the sequence header.